AlaskaAirlines/auro-accordion/README.md

 ## auro-accordion

-`<auro-accordion>` and `<auro-accordion-gropu` are [HTML custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of providing collapsable content on a page. `<auro-accordion>` is usable on its own, but combined with `<auro-accordion-group>` enables you to auto collapse an expanded section when you select another section.
+`<auro-accordion>` and `<auro-accordion-group` are [HTML custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of providing collapsible content on a page. `<auro-accordion>` is usable on its own, but combined with `<auro-accordion-group>` enables you to auto collapse an expanded section when you select another section.

 ## UI development browser support